Matsés: Education

+Other Materials

+Comprehensive descriptions of the general Matsés culture can be found in Romanoff's 1984 dissertation; discussion of the Mayoruna subgroups history and culture can be found in Erikson's 1994 dissertation; and information about Matsés contemporary culture and history can be found in Matlock's 2002 dissertation.
+The first anthropologist to work among the Matsés was Steven Romanoff, who published an article on Matsés land use, a short article on Matsés women as hunters, as well as his Ph.D. dissertation.
+Works by Erikson (1990a, 1992a, and 2001) are all useful published ethnographic studies about the Matis in Brazil, which are relevant to the description of the Mayoruna subgroup, but lacking specific data on the Matsés.
+Luis Calixto Méndez, a Peruvian anthropologist, has also been working with the Matsés for several years.
+At first he did some ethnographic research among the Matsés, but in recent years his research has been restricted to administrative work for the Non-Government Organization Centre for Amazonian Indigenous Development.

 The Matsés made their first permanent contact with the outside world in 1969 when they accepted SIL missionaries into their communities.
 Before that date, they were effectively at-war with the Peruvian government, which had bombed their villages with napalm and sent the Peruvian army to invade their communities to counter Matsés raids on villages to kidnap women for the tribe.
 At present, relations between the Matsés and the Peruvian government are peaceful.
 Dan James Pantone and Bjorn Svensson described the Matsés first peaceful contact with the outside world in an article in Native Planet.
 In their article, James and Svensson described the 1969 encounter between the Matsés with SIL linguists Harriet Fields and Hattie Kneeland.
 That same year, 1969, photojournalist Loren McIntyre made contact with the Matsés as described in Petru Popescu's book Amazon Beaming.

 Indigenous political reorganization

 The Matsés are very divided and politically unorganized.
 Each village has its own chief and there is little centralized authority for the tribe.
 Lack of political organization has made it difficult for the Matsés people to obtain medical assistance from the outside world.